VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 ```

 so now we got the output of model 2, but we need to feed model 2's mistakes into model 3, for that we need to find res 2, also to reduce overfitting we introduce learning rate in our equation to find residual. residual = actual - learning_rate(pred). so for row 1 we will get $res2 = 3 - (4.8 + 0.1(-1.8)) = -1.62$
-We want to get the res as close to 0 as possible
+We want to get the res as close to 0 as possible.
+Similarly for pred 3, the input is IQ, CGPA and  our model try to predict res2 which is the mistakes of model 2 and model 1 combined.
+pred 3 = m1 + 0.1(m2) + 0.1(m3), where m1, m2, m3 are outputs of model 1,2,3.
+	note: learning rate has to be same for all models

 | IQ  | CGPA | Salary | pred 1 | res 1 | pred 2 | res 2 | pred 3 |
 | --- | ---- | ------ | ------ | :---: | ------ | ----- | ------ |